heremaps/here-azure-serverless/arm_templates/README.md

-# here_azure
+# ARM templates
-Azure ARM template and functions for HERE Api

-There are two examples
+This section contains ARM templates which are used for provision required resources and deploy functions.

+## Details of the templates :

-1. http_fn_places
+### 1. 100-httpTriggerFunctionsTemplate

 This template creates a standard storage account and a function app.
-additionally it deploys a HTTP trigger function for "HERE places" API.
+additionally it deploys HTTP trigger functions for 7 Here APIs.

-2. servicebus_cosmosdb_fn_places
+### 2. 101-serviceBusTriggerFunctionsTemplate

-This template creates "Servicebus", "cosmosDB", "function app"
+This template provisions "Servicebus", "cosmosDB", "function app"
-additionally it deploys a Servicebus trigger function which will received message from incoming queue
+additionally it deploys Servicebus trigger functions for 7 Here APIs
 once the function executes , it stores its output in cosmosDB instance.

+## Supported List of APIs

+1. Geocoder
+2. Routing
+3. Places
+4. Positioning
+5. Map Image
+6. Map Tiles
+7. Fleet Telematics